-- Hurricane Matthew: Hurricane Matthew, which barreled along the Southeast coast in October 2016, caused widespread damage along the coast of Florida all the way to North Carolina.
-Eastern North Carolina experienced the most impact as 100,000 homes, businesses and other structures sustained damage.
-The total cost of Matthew’s visit was approximately $10.5 billion, according to the NOAA).
+- Hurricane Matthew: Hurricane Matthew, which barreled along the southeast coast in October 2016, caused widespread damage from Florida all the way to North Carolina.
+Eastern North Carolina experienced the greatest impact as 100,000 businesses, homes and other structures sustained damage.
+The total cost of Matthew’s visit was approximately $10.6 billion.

 Earthquakes cost the U.S. a pretty penny, as well.
-But the 1994 Northridge earthquake in Southern California was the costliest earthquake in U.S. history with an estimated $44 billion in property damage, according to the Insurance Information Institute.
+The 1994 Northridge earthquake in Southern California was the costliest earthquake in U.S. history with an estimated $44 billion in damages when adjusted for inflation, according to the Insurance Information Institute.

-More recent earthquakes that struck Napa, Vallejo, Solano, Sonoma and American Canyon in 2014 cost an estimated $700 million, while the earthquakes of April 2010 in California and Arizona cost $150 million.
+More recent California earthquakes that struck Napa, Vallejo, Solano, Sonoma and American Canyon in 2014 cost about $700 million, and the 2017 earthquakes in Mexico cost approximately $6 billion.

-Climate change is also to blame for many of the heavy rains and extreme flooding that several states — including Texas and Louisiana — have experienced in recent years.
-While some regions across the country are more prone to heavy rains and flooding, climate change only exacerbates the problem, according to scientists and researchers at NOAA’s Geophysical Fluid Dynamics Laboratory.
+Climate change has also contributed to the heavy rains and extreme flooding that several states — including Texas and Louisiana — have experienced in recent years.
+Although some regions across the country are more prone to heavy rains and flooding, climate change only exacerbates the problem, according to researchers at the Geophysical Fluid Dynamics Laboratory.
 Remember: Flooding isn’t typically covered in a home insurance policy, so make sure you have the right coverage.

-The estimated costs of recent flooding across the U.S., sourced from the NOAA National Centers for Environmental Information, include:
+The costs of recent flooding across the U.S., sourced from the NOAA National Centers for Environmental Information, include:

 - Missouri and Arkansas, May 2017: $1.7 billion